mrdunk/game-of-tides/README.md

 Dependencies:
   On my test machine the only dependencies i needed were freeglut:
-  $ sudo apt-get install freeglut3 freeglut3-dev
+  $ sudo apt-get install freeglut3 freeglut3-dev g++ libglew-dev

   Plese let me know if you require anything else on your system.